December 2019 mortgage rates – refinance and purchase transactions.

-As we move into last month of December mortgage rates remain low and processing times remain fast.
-Conventional, FHA and Jumbo mortgage rates for both purchase and refinance transactions remain the most attractive loan programs.
+As we move into the last month of 2019 mortgage rates remain low and processing times remain fast.
+Conventional, FHA, and Jumbo mortgage rates for both purchase and refinance transactions remain the most attractive loan programs.

-- Will mortgage rates remain stable, move lower or mover higher?
+- Will mortgage rates remain stable, move lower, or move higher?

 How could this benefit mortgage rates?